Skip to main content

 The most repeated core set is the United States, United Kingdom, India, Philippines, and Ukraine.
 Payoneer’s list also includes Brazil, Pakistan, Bangladesh, Russia, and Serbia, while another ranking-oriented source repeats a similar top group with the U.S., India, UK, Philippines, and Ukraine.
 Treat that overlap as a visibility signal, not a definitive ranking, and revalidate older list sources before using them as 2026 decision data.

 No. The Jobbers Global Freelance Visa Index 2026, published on 24 March 2026, is about residency pathways, and it says 66 countries have formal digital nomad, remote worker, or freelance visa programmes.
-It also states that the index is for informational purposes only and is not legal, immigration, or tax advice, so it should not be treated as a payout-, compliance-, or onboarding-readiness ranking.
+Jobbers also positions the index as planning context rather than payout, compliance, or onboarding evidence, so do not treat it as a launch-readiness ranking.

 Do not copy list order.
 Pick countries that clear two tests at the same time: repeated market signal across more than one source, and direct verification of operational basics (such as legal/tax pathway, payout pathway, and onboarding requirements).
 If two countries look equally attractive, prioritize the one with clearer primary-source traceability and internal ownership for follow-up checks.